-□ The facility is currently under enforcement action for failure to meet permit limits.
+□ - The facility is not currently under Water Protection Program enforcement action.

 ELECTRONIC DISCHARGE MONITORING REPORT (EDMR) SUBMISSION SYSTEM:

 The U.S. Environmental Protection Agency (EPA) promulgated a final rule on October 22, 2015, to modernize Clean Water Act reporting for municipalities, industries, and other facilities by converting to an electronic data reporting system.
 This final rule requires regulated entities and state and federal regulators to use information technology to electronically report data required by the National Pollutant Discharge Elimination System (NPDES) permit program instead of filing paper reports.
 To comply with the federal rule, the Department is requiring all permittees to begin submitting discharge monitoring data and reports online.
 In an effort to aid facilities in the reporting of applicable information electronically, the Department has created several new forms including operational control monitoring forms and an I&I location and reduction form.
 These forms are for optional use and can be found on the Department's website at the following locations: